peteroupc/Numbers/docs/PeterO.Numbers.EFloatExtras.md

  * <i>ed</i>: An arbitrary-precision number containing the mantissa to rotate.
 If this mantissa contains more bits than the precision, the most-significant bits are chopped off the mantissa.

  * <i>ed2</i>: An arbitrary-precision number indicating the number of bits to rotate the first operand's mantissa.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted by the given number of bits and the most-significant bits shifted out of the mantissa become the least-significant bits instead.
+If this parameter is positive, the mantissa is shifted to the left by the given number of bits and the most-significant bits shifted out of the mantissa become the least-significant bits instead.
 If this parameter is negative, the number is shifted by the given number of bits and the least-significant bits shifted out of the mantissa become the most-significant bits instead.

  * <i>ec</i>: A context that specifies the precision of arbitrary-precision numbers.
 If this parameter is null or specifies an unlimited precision, this method has the same behavior as `Shift`  .

 <b>Return Value:</b>

 An arbitrary-precision binary number whose mantissa is rotated the given number of bits.
-Signals an invalid operation and returns NaN (not-a-number) if "ed2" is a signaling NaN or if "ed2" is not an integer, is negative, has an exponent other than 0, or has an absolute value that exceeds the maximum precision specified in the context.
+Signals an invalid operation and returns NaN (not-a-number) if <i>ed2</i>
+is a signaling NaN or if <i>ed2</i>
+is not an integer, is negative, has an exponent other than 0, or has an bsolute value that exceeds the maximum precision specified in the ontext.

 <a id="SameQuantum_PeterO_Numbers_EFloat_PeterO_Numbers_EFloat"></a>
 ### SameQuantum